Why real estate agents lose reviews they earned

 Should the ask come from me or from the software?

 It comes from you — your name, your dedicated number, your Google page.
-ReviewNudger just handles the timing and the follow-up so the ask actually happens on every closing instead of only the ones you remember.
+ReviewNudger handles the saved timing and follow-up for each closing, subject to your sending rules.

 What about reviews on the big listing portals?